theinfonaut/MNMT_windowdisplay/README.md

-# MNMT_windowdisplay
+# MNMT Window Display

-Window display for Monument
+Creating art for passers-by and neighbors.